Don’t just sit and wait for peer reviews to come back: Write to editors and get involved!

 ‘Dear Editor.
 I hope you are doing well.
 I’m writing about our recently submitted paper <<add manuscript number and title here>>.
 More than two months have passed since this article was first submitted and so my co-authors and I were wondering if there was anything we could do to speed up the process with your journal?
 Here are some additional suggestions for suitable colleagues who might act as peer reviewers.’

 We find that if you offer to help, add some more suggestions for peer reviewers, for example, then the editor will find your letter to be positive rather than just pestering them to move the paper faster through the system.
 This is because, almost certainly, the reason that your paper is taking some time is that the journal editorial team have experienced issues finding suitable (or willing) reviewers.
 Suggestions are always welcome.
 You don’t have time to wait: research projects are almost always time-limited, especially if this is your PhD or postdoc.
 You need published results and you need them as quickly as possible.

 Keep in mind that journal editors are usually busy, working academics who handle manuscripts in their spare time while also writing their own papers, performing research, supervising students, and attending meetings at their home universities.
 Only the bigger, higher impact journals tend to have full-time dedicated editorial teams.

-Effective communication with editors and reviewers during manuscript submission, revision, and acceptance processes is key to efficient journal publication.
+Effective communication with editors and reviewers during the manuscript submission, revision and acceptance processes is key to efficient journal publication.
 We can teach you how to communicate better in order to make sure your papers move expeditiously and you achieve the outcomes you want in your target journals of choice.